OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_createlink.md

 author: rgregg
 ms.author: rgregg
 ms.date: 09/10/2017
-title: Share a file with a link - OneDrive API
+title: Share a file with a link
 ---
 # Create a sharing link for a DriveItem